codio/knowledge/source/instructors/authoring/assessments/student-submission.rst

 Penalty Deadlines
 -----------------
-Another related feature is **Penalty deadlines** which allow you to specify deadlines, before the final grading deadline, where a percentage deduction of the final grade is made. :ref:`Click here <penalties>` for more information on managing penalty deadlines.
+Another related feature is **Penalty Deadlines** which allow you to specify deadlines, before the final grading deadline, where a percentage deduction of the final grade is made. :ref:`Click here <penalties>` for more information on managing penalty deadlines.